What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Results

 \subsection{Qualitative Analysis of Outliers}

-The main analysis is conducted on the relative top 20\% of salient source words, where an overlap with human annotations achieves 83\%.
-However, this leaves 17\% of source words considered salient by the MT model but which have not been annotated by humans\footnote{A list will be included in the Appendix for the camera-ready version.}.
+The main analysis is conducted on the relative top 15\% of salient source words, where an average overlap with human annotations achieves 0.851.
+However, this leaves $\sim$15\% of source words that have been considered salient by the MT model but have not been annotated by humans.
 There does not seem to be a clear pattern among these `outliers'.
 Verbs were the most common type of word, comprising 37.5\% of these outliers, which were considered salient by a model but not annotated.
 Apart from that, unlike humans, the model considered salient numbers as well as two words that included an <unk> in the token (e.g., \textit{Who<unk>s}), where an apostrophe was not properly recognised.
 Furthermore, in one sentence, the system considered salient a name, `Oreskovich', that humans did not annotate.
 These last two scenarios could be explained by models being more influenced by unique tokens.